Hayabusa177/Tinygallery/README.md

 # Tinygallery
 A tiny gallery web application created by flask,

-# feature
+# features
-* Multiple user
+* Multiple user.
-* Allow upload multiple images in one post
+* Allow upload multiple images in one post.
-* Like button
+* Like button.
+* Comment system for each post.
+* Profile page that can display all post from this user.
 * ....

+# Plan to add
+* Allow users to reply a comment.
+* Import manga from file system.
+* Users can customize their profile page.
+...

 # Installation Instructions: